gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Direct Method Bindings

-Azure IoT Central commands are implemented using direct methods.
+Azure IoT Hub Direct Methods are used to implement IoT Central commands.
 Direct Method Bindings map a direct method with a handler function that implements the action.

-### Declaring a Direct Method Binding
+### Cloud to Device Commands

 In the following example, when the device receives an Azure IoT Direct Method named **ResetMethod**, the **ResetDirectMethod** handler function will be called.